Race for the Crown – Overview

 Combat is easy to manage but brutal.
 Your can ram your chariot into the opponent, run over their mounts or attack driver to driver.
 Or if you have a trap handy just toss it in front of their chariot to watch them crash.
 Each attack method has a modifier.
 To determine damage you roll your die, add the modifier and that’s your attack.
 Subtract the opponents defense and that’s the damage they take.
 There are also critical fails where they can effectively counterattack as well but we’ll get into that later.

-As soon as someone pulls off 2 laps around the track without flipping or getting killed they win!
+There are two modes, 1 lap or 2 depending on how long of a race you want.
+As soon as someone pulls off the appropriate number of laps around the track without flipping or getting killed they win!
 The Kingdom is run by that race for another year.

 So that’s it.
 I mean, that’s a super simplified version of it but in some of the future posts I’ll break into more details on each aspect of the game.
 As of the date of this post the art is mostly complete and we’re playtesting the rules and putting together prototype copies with a plan to launch on Kickstarter in 2023.
 We hope you’ll join us for the journey!